PolarsDude/PolarsDude/README.md

-- 👋 Hi, I’m Yafee Ishraq
+ #👋 Hi, I’m Yafee Ishraq

   ## About me
-- 👀 I’m interested in
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
+- Data Scientist/Programmer
-- ⚡ Fun fact: ...
+-

 <!---
 PolarsDude/PolarsDude is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.